crowntj07/Gamers-Games/README.md

 # User Story

-This app was build and made by gamers!
-Users can used this app the search for the Must Play Games.
-They can get the rating, released date and the platform that the game is on!
-If the users dont want to play the must play game they can also search for their favorite games.
-If the users finds a game they like they can add it can saved it and add it to their backlogged!
+This app was built and made by gamers!
+Users can use this app the search for the must play games.
+They can get the rating, release date and the platform that the game is on!
+If the users don't want to play the most popular games they can also search for their favorite games.
+If the users find a game they like they can saved it and add it to their backlog!

 # Concept